 First-year courses Introduction to Modern Physics, Calculus, Linear Algebra, second-year courses Quantum Mechanics 1 & 2.

-The Universe abounds with light and darkness.
-In this course, we focus on the light and what its spectral content can teach us about the elemental and molecular composition of the luminous objects (stars, clouds, etc.) in space.
-In order to answer this question we have to go beyond what we have learned in the Quantum Mechanics courses about the energy level structure of the Hydrogen atom and learn about multi-electron atoms and simple molecules.
-We will discuss the role of symmetries.
-We also investigate the course of atmospheric intransparency and its concomitant need for space-based telescopes.
-Finally, if time permits, we will study artificial atoms as single-photon sources for the quantum internet.
+The Universe is both light and dark.
+In this course, we focus on the light and what its spectral content can teach us about the elemental and molecular composition of luminous objects (stars, clouds, lamps, etc.) in space and on earth.
+In order to answer this question we have to go well beyond what was taught in the Quantum Mechanics courses about the energy-level structure of the Hydrogen atom and learn about multi-electron atoms and simple molecules.
+Experimental data will guide us in the development of the theoretical concepts and models.
+We will discuss the very important role of symmetries , in particular in molecules.

 After completion of this course, you will be able to apply the rules of quantum mechanics to the structure and spectroscopy of atoms and simple molecules.
 With that knowledge you'll be able to critically analyse research papers involving spectroscopic data.